chrisgleitze/full-vim-experience/README.md

 Do you want to start with Vim and you’re on VS Code, a Jetbrains IDE etc.?
 Stay in your chosen editor.
 Use the Vim mode there first to get a taste of Vim.
 If you like it and you want to continue to use it, then you can think about starting to use Neovim.

-# If you do want to use Neovim, then you got two options: Build your own Neovim config or use a distro.
+If you do want to use Neovim, then you got two options: Build your own Neovim config or use a distro.
 I strongly recommend to build your own Neovim config only if you're an advanced programmer.
-Handling LSPs (Language Server Protocols) and auto-complete functionality can get quite complex and is not as straight forward to setup as you'd like it to be
+Handling LSPs (Language Server Protocols) and auto-complete functionality can get quite complex and is not as straight forward to setup as you'd like it to be.

 With a Neovim distro like NVChad, LunarVim, AstroVim or LazyVim you get everything you need and more out of the box.
 I recommend LazyVim as it's viewed as a new standard in the Neovim community and I can attest to how good it is because I use it myself.
 Careful: LazyVim is [a Neovim distro](https://www.lazyvim.org/) and lazy.nvim is [a Neovim plugin manager](https://github.com/folke/lazy.nvim) built by the same developer.